 In 1968, only individuals with extremely specialized skills could translate data into usable information.
 At this time, data from multiple sources was normally stored in silos, and research was typically presented in a fragmented, disjointed report that was open to interpretation.
-Edgar Codd recognized this as a problem, and published a paper in 1970, altering the way people thought about databases.
-His proposal of developing a “relational database model” gained tremendous popularity, and was adapted worldwide.
+Edgar Codd recognized this as a problem, and published a paper in 1970, altering how people thought about databases.
+His proposal of developing a “relational database model” gained tremendous popularity and was adopted worldwide.

-Decision Support Systems (DSS) was the first database management system to be developed.
-Many historians suggest the modern version of Business Intelligence evolved from the DSS database.
-The number of BI vendors grew in the 1980s, as business people discovered the value of Business Intelligence.
-An assortment of tools were developed during this time, with the goal of accessing and organizing data in simpler ways.
-OLAP, Executive Information Systems, and data warehouses were some of the tools developed to work with DSS.
+Decision support systems (DSS) was the first database management system to be developed.
+Many historians suggest the modern version of business intelligence evolved from the DSS database.
+The number of BI vendors grew in the 1980s, as business people discovered the value of business intelligence.
+An assortment of tools was developed during this time, to access and organize data in simpler ways.
+OLAP, executive information systems, and data warehouses were some of the tools developed to work with DSS.

-OLAP “was” quite popular, because of the variety of ways it offered to assemble and organize information.
-As a SQL based program, it lost popularity when NoSQL became popular.
-(At present, some companies, such as Kyvos Insights, Platfora, and AtScale, have layered OLAP onto a NoSQL base.)
+OLAP was quite popular because of the variety of ways it offered to assemble and organize information.
+As a SQL-based program, it lost popularity when NoSQL became popular.
+(At present, some companies, such as Kyvos Insights and AtScale, have layered OLAP onto a NoSQL base.)
 OLAP supports three basic operations:

-In the late 1970s, CEOs began using the internet for researching business information.
-This led to the development of software, called Executive Information Systems (EIS), to support upper management in making decisions.
+In the late 1970s, CEOs began using the internet to research business information.
+This led to the development of software, called executive information systems (EIS), to support upper management in making decisions.
 An EIS is designed to provide the appropriate and up-to-date information needed to “streamline” the decision-making process.
 The system emphasizes graphics displays and easy-to-use interfaces in presenting the information.
-The goal of an EIS was to turn executives into “hands-on” users, who handle their own email, research, appointments, and reading of reports, rather than receiving this information through middle men/women.
-EIS gradually lost popularity due to its limitations in actually being helpful.
+The goal of an EIS was to turn executives into “hands-on” users who can handle their own email, research, appointments, and reading of reports, rather than receiving this information through middlemen/women.
+EIS gradually lost popularity due to its limitations in being helpful.

-Data Warehouses started becoming popular in the 1980s, as businesses began using in-house Data Analysis solutions on a regular basis.
-(This was often done after 5 PM and on weekends, due to the limitations of computer systems at the time.)
-Prior to Data Warehousing, a significant amount of redundancy was needed to provide different people in the decision-making process with useful information.
+Data Warehouses started becoming popular in the 1980s, as businesses began using in-house data analysis solutions regularly.
+(This was often done after 5 p.m. and on weekends, due to the limitations of computer systems at the time.)
+Before data warehousing, a significant amount of redundancy was needed to provide different people in the decision-making process with useful information.
 Data warehousing significantly cut the amount of time needed to access data.
-Data traditionally stored in a number of locations (often, in the form of departmental silos), could now be stored in a single location.
+Data traditionally stored in a number of locations (often, in the form of departmental silos) could now be stored in a single location.

-The use of Data Warehouses also helped in developing the use of Big Data.
-Suddenly, a massive amount of data, in a variety of forms (email, internet, Facebook, Twitter, etc.) could be accessed from a single data store, saving time and money, and accessing Business Information previously unavailable.
-The potential of Data Warehouses for data-driven insights was huge.
+The use of data warehouses also helped in developing the use of big data.
+Suddenly, a massive amount of data, in a variety of forms (email, internet, Facebook, Twitter, etc.), could be accessed from a single data store, saving time and money to access previously unavailable business information.
+The potential of data warehouses for data-driven insights was huge.
 These insights increased profits, detected fraud, and minimized losses.

 Business Intelligence Goes High Tech

-Business Intelligence, as a technological concept, began shortly after the 1988 international conference, The Multiway Data Analysis Consortium, held in Rome.
+Business intelligence (BI), as a technological concept, began shortly after the 1988 international conference Multiway Data Analysis Consortium was held in Rome.
 The conclusions reached at this conference jump-started efforts for simplifying BI analysis, while making it more user-friendly.
-A large number of BI businesses started up in response to the conference’s conclusions, with each new business offering new BI tools.
+Many BI businesses started up in response to the conference’s conclusions, with each new business offering new BI tools.
 During this period, there were two basic functions of BI: producing data and reports, and organizing and visualizing it in a presentable way.

 Descriptive analytics describes, or summarizes data, and is focused primarily on historical information.
-They describe the past, allowing for an understanding of how previous behaviors effect the present.
-Descriptive analytics can be used to explain how a company operates, and to describe different aspects of the business.
-In the best case scenario, descriptive analytics tells a story with a relevant theme, and provides useful information.
+This type of analytics describes the past, allowing for an understanding of how previous behaviors affect the present.
+Descriptive analytics can be used to explain how a company operates and to describe different aspects of the business.
+In the best-case scenario, descriptive analytics tells a story with a relevant theme and provides useful information.

-Predictive analytics anticipate the future.
-They use statistical data to supply companies with useful insights about upcoming changes, such as identifying sales trends, purchasing patterns, and forecasting customer behavior.
-Business uses normally include anticipating sales growth at the end of the year, what products customers might purchase simultaneously, and forecasting inventory totals.
+Predictive analytics is used to predict the future.
+This type of analytics uses statistical data to supply companies with useful insights about upcoming changes, such as identifying sales trends, purchasing patterns, and forecasting customer behavior.
+The business uses of predictive analytics normally include anticipating sales growth at the end of the year, what products customers might purchase simultaneously, and forecasting inventory totals.
 Credit scores offer an example of this type of analytics, with financial services using them to determine a customer’s probability of making payments on time.

 Prescriptive analytics is a relatively new field, and is still a little hard to work with.
-These analytics “prescribe” several different possible actions and guides people toward a solution.
-These analytics are all about providing advice.
-Essentially, they predict multiple futures and allow companies to assess many possible outcomes, based upon their actions.
-In the best case scenario, prescriptive analytics will predict what will happen, why it happens, and provide recommendations.
+This type of analytics “prescribes” several different possible actions and guides people toward a solution.
+Prescriptive analytics is designed to provide advice.
+Essentially, it predicts multiple futures and allows organizations to assess many possible outcomes, based upon their actions.
+In the best-case scenario, prescriptive analytics will predict what will happen, why it will happen, and provide recommendations.
 Larger companies have used prescriptive analytics to successfully optimize scheduling, revenue streams, and inventory, in turn, improving the customer experience.